maeshakib/Bangladesh-UNHCR-Population-Factsheet-Dashboards/README.md

 #### Tools Used

-The dashboards and visualizations were created using the following tools:
+Considering conveniency, efficiency to prepare all these dashboards and visualizations we utitiles following tools:
+- **Excel**: For designing Population Dashboard with precise layouts.
 - **Power BI Report Builder**: For designing structured and paginated reports with precise layouts.
 - **Power BI**: For creating interactive dashboards with dynamic filtering and data exploration capabilities.
 - **ArcGIS Desktop/Pro**: For developing geospatial maps to visualize population distribution and camp layouts.